txshah/a3-maze-runner-take-two-txshah/README.md

 ### References
 These are official citations of the resources from above.
 I used these throughout the graph implementation to better understand these algorithms.

-[1] Prof. J. Hellings, “2C03 Course Content ,” in SFWRENG 2C03:Data Structures and Algorithms [2] “Java program to create a singly linked list of N nodes and count the number of nodes - javatpoint,” www.javatpoint.com, https://www.javatpoint.com/java-program-to-create-a-singly-linked-list-of-n-nodes-and-count-the-number-of-nodes (accessed Apr.
-10, 2024).
+[1] Prof. J. Hellings, “2C03 Course Content ,” in SFWRENG 2C03:Data Structures and Algorithms<br />
+[2] “Java program to create a singly linked list of N nodes and count the number of nodes - javatpoint,” www.javatpoint.com, https://www.javatpoint.com/java-program-to-create-a-singly-linked-list-of-n-nodes-and-count-the-number-of-nodes (accessed Apr.
+10, 2024).<br />
 [3] “Getting started with data structures: Nodes cheatsheet,” Codecademy, https://www.codecademy.com/learn/getting-started-with-data-structures-java/modules/nodes-java/cheatsheet (accessed Apr.
-10, 2024).
+10, 2024).<br />
 [4] GfG, “Breadth first search or BFS for a graph,” GeeksforGeeks, https://www.geeksforgeeks.org/breadth-first-search-or-bfs-for-a-graph/ (accessed Apr.
-10, 2024).
+10, 2024).<br />
 [5] “How to do pathfinding: The basics (graphs, BFS, and DFS in unity),” YouTube, https://www.youtube.com/watch?v=WvR9voi0y2I&t=339s&ab_channel=TheHappieCat (accessed Apr.
-10, 2024).
+10, 2024). <br />